sreenaths/v-filters/README.md

 # v-filters

-A collection of Vue.js filters
+A collection of Vue.js filters.